-There are a numerous dive sites around Nusa Lembongan and Nusa Penida, usually found between the months of June to October each year, with more consistent sightings around August and September.
+There are numerous dive sites around Nusa Lembongan and Nusa Penida, usually found between the months of June to October each year, with more consistent sightings around August and September.
 This is due to the to the cold currents with temperatures usually ranging between 20-25 degrees celsius!

 Ever wanted to feel what it’s like to fly underneath the water like Superman?
 Welcome to the world of drift diving!
 Most of the diving around Nusa Penida is drift diving with currents ranging from nearly almost nothing with a gentle flow – to drifts over 2km over a 40-minute dive time!
-While this may sound daunting – local instructors and guides will have wealths of knowledge and experience of the area, and will know how to plan and execute drift dives, ensuring your safety and comfort.
+While this may sound daunting – local instructors and guides will have wealth of knowledge and experience of the area and will know how to plan and execute drift dives, ensuring your safety and comfort.

-The drift dives along the walls of the north coast of Nusa Lembongan/Nusa Penida are excellent suited to all levels of divers, providing healthy, vibrant and colourful soft and hard corals with an abundance of marine life!
+The drift dives along the walls of the north coast of Nusa Lembongan/Nusa Penida are suited to all levels of divers, providing healthy, vibrant and colourful soft and hard corals with an abundance of marine life!

 Here you will be able to see different types of marine life from Turtles, Mantis Shrimp, Box Fish, Giant Travels, Scorpion Fish, Octopus and schools of Batfish!
 If you’re extra lucky – possibly Mola Mola, Whale Sharks or Thresher Sharks!
-Expect here a visibility of 20-30 meters with warmer waters of 25 to 30 degrees, most of the year round.
+Expect visibility of 20-30 meters with warmer waters of 25 to 30 degrees, most of the year round.

 The 5 Best Dive Sites in Nusa Lembongan